fusionjs/fusionjs/fusion-core/docs/guides/creating-a-plugin.md

 # Creating a FusionJS Plugin

+FusionJS provides official plugins for a wide variety of tasks, and it's possible to write complex applications without ever writing a single custom plugin.
+With that said, it's possible you might find that there's no plugin available for a task you're trying to accomplish, or that you don't agree with the opinions of an existing plugin.
+This section explains the FusionJS plugin architecture and how to implement various types of plugins.

+## FusionJS plugin architecture

+Plugins in FusionJS exist to encapsulate all code required to address a logic area of concern, regardless of whether the code runs server-side, in the browser, on a per-request basis, on multiple HTTP endpoints, whether it affects React context, etc.

+At the same time, plugins are designed so that dependencies are injectable, and therefore modular and testable.

+Examples of areas of concern that a plugin can encapsulate include CSS-in-JS, RPC, CSRF protection, translations, etc.

+## Types of plugins

-There are two common types of plugins: middlewares and services.
+There are two common "types" of plugins: middlewares and services.

 A [middleware plugin](#middlewares) specifies how the application should respond to a specific HTTP request.
+Middlewares are typically used to implement [endpoints](./creating-endpoints.md), [providers](./creating-providers.md) and to [modify the HTML template](./modifying-html-template.md).

 A [service plugin](#services) exposes a programmatic API that can be used by other plugins.